joehunterdev/chord-finder/readme.md

 Analysis:

-- Can getChord switch statement be imporved ?
+- Can getChord  imporved ?

   - [x] Recursion
-  - [ ] Typescript ?

 - Where to handle chord name ?
 In context ? or directly in component
   - Directly in component to levarage state updates
 - How we can we optimize events and state updates
-- State and leveraging this in Harmony component
-- let res = []; ? is redundant ?
   - The sort on notes could cause issues when coming to do inversions
 - How to handle inversion ?
-- A good
+- Env variables ?
 - Classes = dna
+-

 - Treats:
   - When adding an extra octave will need to add a new note object in context